renewdigital-au/okta-sand-users/README.md

   - `xApiKey` = `oktaSandUsers`
     - from `sls deployment` output
   - `testUserId`
-    - the id of okta user you want collections to act on
+    - the id of an existing okta user you want collections to act on
   - `testGroupId`
     - the id of okta group that collections will assign user to.
   - `url` = `API Getway endpoint url`